dafny-lang/dafny/docs/HowToFAQ/Errors-Rewriter.md

 ```

 The pattern following a `case` keyword can be a constructor possibly without arguments or it can be
 new variable to be bound to the match expression.
-If a simple identifier matches a parameter-less
+A parameter-less costructor may be written
+without parentheses.
+A simple identifier that happens to be a constructor of right type
-constructor (if there is one of the right type) in preference to a new bound identifier.
+will be matched in preference to a new bound identifier.

-This can lead to surprises if there is a matching constructor that the writer or the reader of the software
+This can lead to surprises if there is a matching constructor that the writer or the reader of the
-is unaware of.
-So it is useful to always write constructors with parentheses, to visually distinguish them
+software is unaware of.
+So it is useful to always write constructors with parentheses, to visually
-from simple identifiers.
+distinguish them from simple identifiers.

-The `--warn-missing-constructor-parentheses` option will warn (as in this example) if a constructor is
+The `--warn-missing-constructor-parentheses` option will warn if a constructor is used without
-used without paraentheses.
+parentheses.
 The solution is to either add parentheses (if a constructor is intended) or
 rename the identifier (if a fresh bound identifier is intended).

 <!-- ./DafnyCore/RewritersPrecedenceLinter.cs-->